Ahmad-Farhan/i211366_Assignment_2_DB/README.md

 An OWNER can own zero or more Airplane's via the OWNS relationship, and each AIRPLANE must be owned by at least one owner.
 This is denoted by the "0..*" and "1" symbols on the OWNS relationship line.

-A PILOT or EMPLOYEE must be a PERSON, and each PERSON entity must be either a PILOT or EMPLOYEE.
-This is denoted by the circle and arrow symbols on the PILOT and EMPLOYEE entity boxes, pointing to the PERSON entity box.

 ----------------------------------------------------------------------------